ruckstack/ruckstack.github.io/_pages/docs/server/install.md

 ## Upgrading

-To upgrade the system, run `system-control upgrade --file /path/to/installer.run`.
+To upgrade the system, run `/path/to/your/executable upgrade --file /path/to/your-software.installer`.

 ## Uninstalling

-The system can be uninstalled from a server with `system-control uninstall`.
+The system can be uninstalled from a server with `/path/to/your/executable uninstall`.

 This will remove all software as well as reset any network changes made.